 Preview your page

-In the upper right, click Preview to see how your page will appear to visitors to your page.
+In the upper right, click Preview to see how your page will appear to website visitors on different device types.
+You can also test personalization and smart content in the preview.

 - Device preview: click Open in new window to see a live preview of your page in a new tab in your browser.
 This preview link will work before your page is actually published.
 Click Copy shareable link to copy the link to your clipboard to share it with your team.